 The Silver State boasts more than 163,000 hunters and anglers who spend $409 million annually and support 5,326 jobs.
 Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Nevada are members of the Congressional Sportsmen’s Caucus, Governor Brian Sandoval and the Nevada Legislative Sportsmen's Caucus.

 In 2012, Nevada became the 40th state to form a NASC-affiliated sportsmen’s caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Nevada please contact Pacific Southwest States Coordinator Soren Nelson.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Nevada, please contact CSF Western States Coordinator Aoibheann Cline (pronounced "A-veen").